 Seats Incorporated does not directly purchase raw metal ores that may be used in the manufacturing of our products from smelters or mines.
 Seats Incorporated’s core business is based off purchasing materials several tiers removed from mining and processing of the 3TG materials.
 Seats Incorporated must rely on each and every supplier for information pertaining to the potential sourcing of items containing any of the 3TG minerals and whether they are from the DRC or surrounding countries.

-Beginning in January 2016 Seats Incorporated will require all suppliers who supply components to Seats Incorporated to submit the industry standard Conflict-Free Sourcing Initiative (CFSI) Reporting Template.
-The Conflict Minerals Reporting Template (CMRT) can be found at http://www.conflictfreesourcing.org/conflict-minerals-reporting-template/.
+Beginning in January 2016 Seats Incorporated required all suppliers who supply components to Seats Incorporated to submit the industry standard Responsible Minerals Initiative (RMI) Reporting Template.
+The Conflict Minerals Reporting Template (CMRT) can be found at http://www.conflictfreesourcing.org/conflict-minerals-reporting-template/

-As Seats Incorporated customers request Conflict Minerals compliance information Seats will report out based on its findings by each supplier.
-Seats Incorporated will report out to its customer as requested using the CMRT or other accepted forms by the customer.
-Seats Incorporated reserves the right to report out on a product by product basis or as a company.
+As Seats Incorporated customers request Conflict Minerals, compliance information Seats will report based on its findings by each supplier.
+Seats Incorporated will report to its customer as requested using the latest version of the CMRT or other accepted forms by the customer.
+Seats Incorporated reserves the right to report on a “product by product basis” or as a “company”.